Nomifactory/Guides/guides/PlayingOnDev.md

 We don't include any custom versions of pack mods in these zips.

 As of 2020-12-05, the dev snapshots are using the latest versions of GregTechCE and Shadows of Greg.
 You should not use the custom jars for those mods anymore (it will break your pack).

+As of 2021-03-31, the dev snapshots also include [Applied Energistics 2 Trousers Edition](https://github.com/PrototypeTrousers/Applied-Energistics-2) by default, replacing Applied Energistics 2 and Just Enough Energistics.
+It's no longer necessary to install it as a part of the guide below.

 For any other mods, refer to [Installing Unofficial Fixes](InstallingUnofficialFixes.md).